 Lebbeus Woods, the architect, has started a series of posts on his notebooks.
 It sounds like this was a practice he went through and “finished” at some point, before moving on to other ways of working.
 That’s a little disappointing and goes against what I see as a lifetime practice.
 Still, I guess that depends

 Lebbeus Woods has started a series of fantasy entries on his blog, tied to his beautiful sketches.
 The first is about a city built into rocky crags, the City of Earth.
 His prose style reminds me of H.P.
 Lovecraft, for some reason, creating a slight atmosphere of foreboding, that I’m not sure was intended.
 Maybe

+Some really beautiful looking new work by Maya Lin.
+Hope this exhibition comes to the UK.
 “The Systematic Landscape exhibit, Lin’s second nationally traveling exhibit within 10 years, ranges from a 50-ton sculpture created by 65,000 pieces of 2×4 set on their ends (2×4 Landscape) to Rand McNally into which Lin has cut through page

+A beautiful set of ABC cards for kids (really?) based on the Star Wars universe.
+There’s some serious obscurity in some of those names.
 X is for Xam(s), the medical team who deliver a set of important twins at the end of Revenge of the Sith.Y is for Yaddle, a little seen *female* Jedi of